 What classes do I need for the Global Studies major?

-You can find information about requirements for the Global Studies major on the Major Worksheet, available on the website.
+You can find information about requirements for the Global Studies major on the Major Worksheet, available on "Current Students" tab.

 How do I get into the Global Studies major?